bencodesall/bencodesall/README.md

-### Greetings 👋
+### Greetings

-My name is Ben.
-Amongst many other roles, I am a professional Software Engineer 🛠️
+My name is Ben 👋.
+Amongst many other roles, I am a professional Software Engineer. 🛠️

 If you have landed on this page, I will assume you want to know more about me.